Summary of Benefits

 Saint Xavier University is committed to providing employees with a comprehensive benefits package that meets the needs of both the individual and his/her family.
 Many of the benefits are flexible and offer choices to meet various benefit needs.

-The University currently offers eligible faculty and staff members three PPO Plans: two Health Care Accounts (HCA) and a Health Savings Account (HSA) through Blue Cross/Blue Shield of Illinois.
+The University currently offers eligible faculty and staff members three PPO Plans and one HMO Plan: two Health Care Accounts (HCA), Health Savings Account (HSA) and HMO through Blue Cross/Blue Shield of Illinois.
 All PPO plans are consumer-driven, high-deductible health plans.
 There is a monthly employee contribution that varies by coverage option.
 Wellness prevention is covered at 100 percent (in Network) for both plans.

 The University currently offers eligible faculty and staff members the option of two dental plans through Delta Dental Illinois.
 You will have the choice of PPO or DHMO plan designs.